Powerlearnproject/se-assignment-day-2-git-and-github-K-Kilel/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version Control helps track changes to the source code.
+An example is Git.
+Some key concepts include:
+1. Repository: a database for storing all versions of the project files.
+2. Commit: submitting changes at a specific time.
+3. Branch: Creating a separate project version to enable simultaneous development.
+4. Merge: combining changes from different branches to a single branch.

+GitHub uses Git for version control and the reasons why it is popular include:
+   1. It allows multiple developers to work simultaneously on the same project.
+   2. Distributed version control and therefore each team member has full copy of the repository.
+   3. Since it's open source, there are numerous open-source project for developers.

+Version Controls project integrity by tracking changes, giving the ability to revert changes, branching and merging, conflict resolution and lastly, creating a backup for recovery.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+The process of setting up a new repository on GitHub involves:
+1. Log in to GitHub
+2. In the upper right corner, click the + icon and select new repository.
+3. Add a name and description for your repository.
+4. Choose visibility as either public or private.
+5. Check the box to add a README file.
+6. Click Create Repository to complete the creation.

+Some important decisions include:
+1. Choosing a repository name.
+2. Selecting visibility as either public or private.
+3. The decision to include a README file.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?